Circus Polka

-Circus Polka: For a Young Elephant was written by Igor Stravinsky in 1942.
-He composed it for a ballet production that the choreographer George Balanchine did for Ringling Bros. and Barnum & Bailey Circus.
+Circus Polka: For a Young Elephant was written by Igor Stravinsky in 1942, and scored for wind band and Hammond organ by David Raksin.
+Stravinsky wrote it for a ballet production that the choreographer George Balanchine did for Ringling Bros. and Barnum & Bailey Circus.
 The ballet was performed by fifty elephants and fifty ballerinas.
-In 1944, Stravinsky published an orchestration of the piece, which is now part of the repertoire of many orchestras.
+Stravinsky's own orchestration was prepared later, and was premiered on 14 January 1944 by the Boston Symphony Orchestra, Stravinsky conducting.